-Since our inception of the 2017 Plan, we have granted options to purchase our Ordinary Shares to our officers and certain of our directors.
-Such option agreements may contain acceleration provisions upon certain merger, acquisition, or change of control transactions, as defined in the 2017 Plan or in the stated compensation policy, as the case may be.
+Since the inception of the ESOP, we have granted options to purchase our Ordinary Shares to our officers and certain of our directors.
+Such option agreements may contain acceleration provisions upon certain merger, acquisition, or change of control transactions, as defined in the ESOP or in the stated compensation policy, as the case may be.
 We describe our option plans under "Management-Equity Incentive Plan."
-If the relationship between us and an executive officer or a director is terminated, except for Cause (as defined in the various option plan agreements and the 2017 Plan), options that are vested will generally remain exercisable for three months after such termination
+If the relationship between us and an executive officer or a director is terminated, except for Cause (as defined in the various option plan agreements and the ESOP), options that are vested will generally remain exercisable for three months after such termination.